-The following section outlines the functions available on the Annalise Viewer for both chest X-ray (CXR) and CT brain (CTB) studies.
+The following section outlines the functions available on the Annalise Viewer for both CXR and CTB studies.

 If your organisation has enabled the feedback function, extra functions will display when you are in 'feedback mode'.

 Note: CTB is not available in all regions.